scala/docs.scala-lang/_overviews/scala3-book/control-structures.md

 3
 ````

-When you need a multiline block of code following the `if` condition, use either of these approaches:
+When you need a multiline block of code following the `for` generator, use either of these approaches:

 ```scala
 // option 1